Pareto Intelligence

 About Pareto

-Pareto Intelligence builds data-driven products for some of the largest healthcare payers in the U.S. — including Cigna, Blue Cross Blue Shield, and Humana — helping organizations reconcile millions in financial discrepancies, analyze complex claims data, and improve operational performance.
+Pareto Intelligence builds data products for some of the largest healthcare payers in the U.S., including Cigna, Blue Cross Blue Shield, and Humana.
+Its tools help these organizations reconcile millions in financial discrepancies, dig into complex claims data, and run more efficiently.

-When I joined, the underlying analytics were strong, but the UX foundation was fragmented: dashboards lacked consistency, workflows were unclear, and dense datasets made it hard for analysts to quickly interpret and act on insights.
-My role was to bring structure, clarity, and usability to an ecosystem of enterprise tools navigating large volumes of sensitive financial and clinical data.
+When I joined, the analytics underneath were strong, but the experience on top was a patchwork.
+Dashboards didn't match each other, workflows were confusing, and dense datasets made it hard for analysts to read a screen and act on it.
+My job was to bring order and usability to a set of enterprise tools handling huge volumes of sensitive financial and clinical data.

 The Challenge

-The organization lacked a unified design system, so teams built components in isolation and the same UI elements behaved differently across products.
-Inconsistencies in color, spacing, typography, and interaction created significant design and engineering debt, slowed onboarding, increased the risk of error in financial workflows, and raised long-term maintenance costs.
+There was no shared design system, so teams built components on their own and the same UI element behaved differently from one product to the next.
+The mismatches in color, spacing, type, and interaction piled up design and engineering debt, slowed onboarding, made errors more likely in financial workflows, and pushed maintenance costs up over time.

-At the same time, the platform needed to support dense healthcare data — claims, diagnoses, risk scoring, audits, payments, RAF charts, and compliance triggers — but weak information architecture made it difficult to identify anomalies, prioritize remediation, and compare trends.
-The experience leaned heavily on Tableau dashboards that were functional but not scalable, lacking clear hierarchy, efficient cross-filtering, and support for user-specific workflows.
+At the same time, the platform had to handle dense healthcare data: claims, diagnoses, risk scoring, audits, payments, RAF charts, and compliance triggers.
+But the underlying structure was weak, so it was hard to spot anomalies, decide what to fix first, or compare trends.
+Everything leaned on Tableau dashboards that worked but didn't scale, with no clear hierarchy, clumsy cross-filtering, and little support for how specific people worked.

 Research & Insights

-Users weren't asking for more data — they wanted clarity and confidence in what they were seeing.
+Users weren't asking for more data.
+They wanted to trust what they were already looking at.

-Using that, I restructured the IA around a clear narrative flow — insight → context → action → audit — standardized filtering, simplified navigation, and introduced reusable data grouping and priority-based layouts for high-value metrics.
-I designed and built Pareto's first design system, then led the UX vision for migrating dozens of Tableau dashboards into Looker: rebuilding complex visuals with standardized logic, clearer drill paths, global visualization rules, improved comparison views, and better performance at scale — validated through interactive Figma prototypes tested with analysts across teams.
+From there, I restructured the information around a simple flow: insight, then context, then action, then audit.
+I standardized filtering, simplified navigation, and added reusable data groupings and priority-based layouts for the metrics that mattered most.
+I designed and built Pareto's first design system, then led the vision for moving dozens of Tableau dashboards into Looker: rebuilding the visuals with consistent logic, clearer drill paths, shared charting rules, better comparison views, and stronger performance under load.
+I validated it with interactive Figma prototypes tested with analysts across teams.

 System Design & Architecture

-The biggest breakthrough came from a scalable design system built for enterprise healthcare analytics.
+The real breakthrough was a design system that could scale across enterprise healthcare analytics.

-I built a unified design system adopted across the entire product ecosystem — standardizing typography hierarchy; color coding for statuses, risk states, and data confidence; and reusable dashboard components like cards, KPIs, comparison tables, and filters.
-It also defined navigation patterns, padding, grids, composition rules, and interactive behaviors including hover, expand, drilldown, sort, and compare.
+I built a single design system that every product adopted.
+It standardized the type hierarchy; color coding for statuses, risk states, and data confidence; and reusable dashboard pieces like cards, KPIs, comparison tables, and filters.
+It also set navigation patterns, spacing, grids, composition rules, and interaction behaviors like hover, expand, drilldown, sort, and compare.

-The framework solved our biggest internal bottlenecks: faster, clearer specs for engineering, consistent layouts for analysts, predictability for leadership in new-feature development, and designs that were easier to maintain and scale.
-It became the visual and functional foundation for every product update over the following two years.
+It cleared our worst internal bottlenecks: quicker, clearer specs for engineering, consistent layouts for analysts, and more predictable timelines for leadership on new features.
+It was easier to maintain too, and it became the foundation for every product update over the next two years.

 Dashboard Redesigns